 Did you have a favourite professor/lecturer and why?

 With so many programmes to experience, I am always so impressed by the wonderful lecturers we are lucky to have and how passionate they all are.
 However, my favourite professor is Dr Harjoat Bhamra.
-I remember being anxious about our Derivatives course, with it being the most quantitative and technical in nature, focusing on derivatives pricing and heavy on mathematical derivations.
+I remember being anxious about our Derivatives elective, with it being the most quantitative and technical in nature, focusing on derivatives pricing and heavy on mathematical derivations.
 As soon as we began with our first lecture, all my fear was gone – we were faced with the most experienced, calm and at the same time full of wit and passionate lecturer, who not only taught us the material in a fantastic way but got to know us on a personal level and made us laugh.
 I will remember what I learned in those eight weeks for a long time to come and how enjoyable each lecture was.
 Dr Bhamra made sure he got to the essence of our queries and always had time to chat and connect with us on a personal level.
 He really is an inspirational teacher with a truly kind spirit.

 What has been the greatest opportunity you have had at Imperial?

 The greatest opportunity for me was the opportunity to take on several leadership positions.
 As an aspiring management consultant and hopefully one day – an entrepreneur, it was vital for me to experience both being part of a team and leading one.
-I am the Vice-President for the Finance Club at the Business School, which is an invaluable experience to run a team of dedicated students, work with alumni, organise events from start to finish and liaise with the staff at the school.
+I am the Vice-President for the Finance Club at the Business School, which is an invaluable experience to run a team of dedicated students, work with alumni, organise events from start to finish and liaise with the staff at the School.
 I developed strong inter-personal skills, planning and executing events and built great relationships with industry professionals.
-As a student ambassador, I developed communication strength and gave presentations to prospective students, both in person and at webinars, along with helping incoming offerees through online applications and meeting many of them for coffee.
+As a Student Ambassador, I developed communication strength and gave presentations to prospective students, both in person and at webinars, along with helping incoming offerees through online applications and meeting many of them for coffee.
 I have not only learned a lot about myself but have grown as a person and as a future hopeful entrepreneur, I feel confident that I can work well in a pressured environment.

-Which workshops, events or guest lectures at the school have been useful in developing your skills and knowledge?
+Which workshops, events or guest lectures at the School have been useful in developing your skills and knowledge?

 There have been a plenty of opportunities to develop as a confident leader of a team to learning how to code and understanding how Venture Capital funding works.
 At Imperial there is something for everyone, whatever field of Finance you are interested in, the Business School would have an event or a workshop on it.
 Once you join in September, there are numerous soft skill workshops, where you can learn the values and importance of networking, public speaking, leadership and how to find mentors.
 Employer events were vital to me too – I met such a wide variety of professionals from different companies and practiced how to effectively network and ask insightful questions.
 A lot of our modules included guest lectures by industry experts and practitioners (these were my favourites) – we got to hear from managing directors, entrepreneurs and analysts in investment banks, which was a great application of theory to real-life and they were always happy to share their contacts and grab a coffee with us later.